-Peter published a paper in Philosophical Transations on the physics of stratum corneum lipid membranes, together with Chinmay Das from the University of Leeds.
-The paper is part of the proceedings of a Discussion Meeting on "‘Soft interfacial materials: from fundamentals to formulation", held at the Royal Society in London, October 2015.
+Peter published a paper in Philosophical Transactions (new window)on the physics of stratum corneum lipid membranes, together with Chinmay Das from the University of Leeds.
+The paper is part of the proceedings of a Discussion Meeting on “‘Soft interfacial materials: from fundamentals to formulation”, held at the Royal Society in London, in October 2015. (new window)